openSUSE/news-o-o/_posts/2011-05-28-opensuse-weekly-news-issue-177-is-out.markdown

       service is openSUSE-specfic proved to be a deterrent.
 It clearly takes additional effort to convince a potential user that despite the name, openSUSE Build Service was not just for openSUSE.
 And the distribution-independent technological benefits became lost in the confusion.
-This effect is very apparent in face to face communication as youâ€™ll almost immediately hear others saying â€œNo, Iâ€™m a Fedora packager, this has nothing to do with me.
-Sorryâ€. when they hear about OBS.
+This effect is very apparent in face to face communication as you’ll almost immediately hear others saying “No, I’m a Fedora packager, this has nothing to do with me.
+Sorry”. when they hear about OBS.
 This same effect lead to less people reading articles or attending talks on the subject.

 And while this was an undesirable effect for us promoting one of the key features of the